timrogers/formanator/README.md

 You can quickly submit a single claim from the command line.

 When submitting a claim, you need to specify a benefit and category for your claim.
-You can either decide that yourself, or you can have OpenAI do it for you, for a cost of about $0.003 per claim 🧠
+You can either decide that yourself, or you can have OpenAI do it for you, for a cost of about $0.001 (a tenth of a cent! 🪙) per claim 🧠

 #### Submitting a single claim with AI magic